w3c/wai-curricula/content/designer/forms-interactions-and-feedback.md

 * design user experiences that avoid keyboard shortcut conflicts with the operating system, browser, and assistive technologies when possible
 * cooperate with developers to provide mechanisms to remap or disable conflicting shortcuts
 * define mechanisms to obtain information about custom keyboard shortcuts, for example those used to support efficiency and those used in custom widgets and complex applications
-* provide focus indicators that are visible and that have appropriate contrast ratios for complex widgets
+* define focus indicators that are visible and that have appropriate contrast ratios for complex widgets
 * describe related requirements for developers to implement keyboard support for components that accept user input

 #### Teaching Ideas for Topic